mcmikels/FFB/README.md

 Update 10/13/17

 Updated FFB to find total games automatically for PPG calculations, having issues with the int, so that still has to be entered manually.
 Updated win_exp to do a Monte Carlo sim as well (10,000 games).
 The code stats_FFB calculates various stats needed in other programs.
 The program plots does linear fits for various variables and win percentage, then spits out a plot of the fits with R^2.
 It also outputs the equations in the terminal.

+Also working on more advanced regressions using pandas, but they need more work.
+They're forthcoming.